gbarros/awesome-cartesi/README.md

 ## Grants

--[Cartesi Labs](https://cartesi.io/labs/) A program run by the Cartesi Foundation; to fund research, to develop a decentralized system with our technology stack.
+- [Cartesi Labs](https://cartesi.io/labs/) A program run by the Cartesi Foundation; to fund research, to develop a decentralized system with our technology stack.

 - [Governance](https://governance.cartesi.io/)